 ABOUT THE AUTHOR

-David Geiger is a native of New Jersey where he still resides and is married with three grown children.
+David Geiger is a native of New Jersey where he still resides with his wife.
 He is an electrical engineer with a baccalaureate degree with honor as well as a master’s degree from Stevens Institute of Technology.
 He has a professional license from the State of New Jersey and worked in New York City for twenty years as an engineer with Con Edison.
 He is also a member of Mensa where he started his writing interests in Imprint: The Newsletter of Northern New Jersey Mensa as of December 1990.

-As part of his effort to reduce recidivism he attends conferences at John Jay College of Criminal Justice in New York City.
+As part of his effort to reduce recidivism he attends conferences at John Jay College of Criminal Justice in New York City and writes blogs and articles, some of which can be seen on this website.
 He has a strong interest in music and a love for art which he continues to study at The School of Visual Arts, also in New York City.
 Some of his work can be seen in the book.

 And he still has schizophrenia which has been in full remission, meaning symptom-free, since 2001.